taegy/qnasystem/README.md

 # AI
 A weather QnA system accepts weather-related questions and answers the questions.<br><br>
-.cpp source code is located in AI folder with some libraries.
+The source code file is located in AI folder with some libraries.
 <br>
 Some example sentences to the "input:"
 <br>